Foods You Can and Cannot Eat On A Low FODMAP Diet

 What is FODMAP intolerance?

-The term FODMAP intolerance usually refers to an individual who finds that high-FODMAP foods trigger the symptoms of IBS, like constipation, diarrhea, bloating, and gas.
+The term FODMAP intolerance usually refers to symptoms like constipation, diarrhea, bloating, and gas that occur after eating large portions of FODMAP-rich foods

 Does a low-FODMAP diet promote weight loss?

 A low-FODMAP diet is not designed to promote weight loss.
-This diet low is a type of elimination diet that has been designed to reduce the gastrointestinal symptoms of IBS by eating Low FODMAP foods to pinpoint which High FODMAP foods trigger digestive issues.
+Rather, it is a type of learning diet that has been designed to reduce the gastrointestinal symptoms of IBS and to help IBS-sufferers pinpoint which FODMAPs trigger their digestive issues.

 Can I eat bread on a low-FODMAP diet?

 Yes, you can eat bread.
+Sourdough bread (2 slices) made from wheat is low-FODMAP.
+Many gluten-free breads are too.
+Regular breads and rolls made from wheat tend to be higher in FODMAPs, but very small servings of certain kinds are low-FODMAP.
+Consult the Monash app for details.
 Many people find that bread made from sourdough, corn, and millet, as well as gluten-free bread, are well tolerated, especially in small servings.

 Can vegetarians follow a low-FODMAP diet?